Going to en Inde du sud: Formalities and administrative steps

 The unit of currency is the rupee.
 1 rupee is divided into 100 paise.
 Banknotes are available in denominations of 2,000, 500, 200, 100, 50, 20, 10 and 5 rupees.
 Coins are available in denominations of 10, 5, 2 and 1 Rs.
 Following the demonetization of Rs 500 and Rs 1,000 bills in November 2016, the Indian government has not yet put Rs 1,000 bills back into circulation.

-Banknotes in too poor a condition or torn are not valid, so refuse them wherever possible as you'll find it difficult to sell them.
-However, the State Bank of India and the Reserve Bank of India, present in the major cities, will accept them for exchange.
+Banknotes in too poor or torn condition are not valid, so refuse them wherever possible, as you'll find it hard to sell them.
+However, the State Bank of India and the Reserve Bank of India, present in the major cities, accept them for exchange.

-Check the change you receive and avoid large-denomination notes, as there are many counterfeits in circulation throughout the country.
+Check the change you receive, and avoid large-denomination notes, as many counterfeits are in circulation in the country.

 It is forbidden to take currency out of the country if you are not a resident.
 In theory.
 In practice, you have little chance of being checked on leaving the country.

-Budget & Tips Budget & Tips South India
+Budget & Tips Budget & Tips en Inde du sud

-Passport and visas Passport and visas South India
+Passport and visas Passport and visas en Inde du sud

 Obtaining a passport